pedrotamani/01-retail-sales-analysis/README.md

-# 📊 Telecom Customer Churn Analysis
+# 🛒 Retail Sales Data Analysis

-Exploratory Data Analysis of customer churn in a telecommunications company.
+Exploratory data analysis project focused on identifying patterns and insights from retail sales data.

 ---

 ## 📌 Project Overview

-Customer churn is a critical challenge for telecommunications companies because losing existing customers directly impacts revenue and increases acquisition costs.
+Retail companies generate large volumes of transactional data that can be analyzed to uncover trends in customer purchasing behavior and sales performance.

-This project performs an exploratory data analysis (EDA) to identify patterns and variables associated with customer churn.
-The goal is to better understand customer behavior and detect factors that may influence retention.
+This project performs an exploratory analysis of retail sales data to identify key patterns related to product demand, revenue distribution, and sales trends.

+The objective is to demonstrate how data analysis can support business decision-making in commercial environments.

 ---

 ## 📂 Dataset

-The dataset includes customer information such as:
+The dataset includes transactional sales information such as:

-- Demographic variables
-- Contract type
+- Product categories
-- Services subscribed
+- Sales amounts
-- Monthly charges
+- Transaction dates
-- Customer tenure
+- Customer or segment information
-- Churn status
+- Store or channel details

-These variables allow the exploration of relationships between customer characteristics and churn behavior.
+These variables allow the exploration of sales performance and business patterns.

 ---